stadium-software/datagrid-advanced-search/README.md

 ## Required setup

 ### Database
-Create the database by running the SQL scripts in the Database folder of this repo.
+Create the MSSQL database by running the SQL scripts in the Database folder of this repo.

 ### DataGrid